murillo-group/sarkas/docs/_build/html/_sources/tutorial/tutorial.rst.txt

     preproc.setup(read_yaml=True)
     preproc.run(loops=5, estimate=False)

 in your IPython kernel or Jupyter Notebook (to be expanded).
-The number at the end indicates the number of loops over which we wish to average the force calculation time.
 The first part of the output of this command looks something like this

 .. image:: S_testing_output_1.png